Behavioral Health Consultant

 Actively participate in meetings and trainings that support our integrated health care model to provide comprehensive care for clients.

 Monitor the clinic’s behavioral health program, identifying problems related to patient services and making recommendations for improvement.

 Provide clinical supervision to graduate practicum students, interns, and/or postdoctoral fellows once Psychology training programs are developed at our clinics.

 Involves exposure to patients of all ages or family members who may have mental illness, infectious disease, or contagious illness

-One to two (1-2) years of postdoctoral experience preferably in a hospital or other primary healthcare setting, working closely with physicians and other medical professionals to provide team-based patient care,
+Two years of post-graduate experience preferably in a hospital or other primary healthcare setting, working closely with physicians and other medical professionals to provide team-based patient care.

 Experience providing empirically-supported psychological interventions for both mental health and medical conditions.

 Experience utilizing electronic medical records for documentation and communication within an interdisciplinary medical team.